espressif/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

 You may also verify that OpenOCD knows where its configuration scripts are located by printing the value of ``OPENOCD_SCRIPTS`` environment variable, by typing ``echo $OPENOCD_SCRIPTS`` (for Linux and macOS) or ``echo %OPENOCD_SCRIPTS%`` (for Windows).
 If a valid path is printed, then OpenOCD is set up correctly.

-If any of these steps do not work, please go back to the :ref:`setting up the tools <get-started-set-up-tools>` section of the Getting Started Guide.
+If any of these steps do not work, please go back to the :ref:`setting up the tools <get-started-set-up-tools>` section (for Linux and macOS) or :ref:`ESP-IDF Tools Installer <get-started-windows-tools-installer>` (for Windows) section of the Getting Started Guide.

 .. note::